grpc/grpc-go/examples/features/retry/README.md

-# Reflection
+# Retry

-This example shows how enabling and configuring retry on gRPC client.
+This example shows how to enable and configure retry on gRPC client.

 # Read